rusticlion/PortRoyal/docs/CombatSystem.md

 The combat system uses a dice pool mechanic based on Forged in the Dark:

-- Actions roll a number of six-sided dice (d6) based on ship stats and crew
+- Actions roll a number of six-sided dice (d6) based on ship stats, crew, and modifiers
 - Results are categorized:
   - 6: Full success
   - 4-5: Partial success